Oral Presentation Tips

 Use the same version of the presentation app for your actual presentation that you used to develop the presentation.
 You do not want to develop your talk with PowerPoint 2007 on a Mac and then present on PowerPoint 2011 on a Win7 machine.
 Bad things will happen.

 Clickers: The department is happy to loan you 'clickers' that enable you to remotely switch slides in your presentation.
 This frees you up to prance around the room while giving your talk, making you more dynamic and interesting.
 The clickers work with most, but not all computers, so it's a good idea to test them with your laptop during your practice talk.

 Green Laser Pointer: The department has green laser pointers that are brighter than the red laser built into the clickers.
 In the larger presentation spaces the red laser pointer is hard to see, so the green laser pointer is preferred.

 Countdown timers: If you're not using PowerPoint you'll want one.

 Talk to Bruce Duffy or Trenne Fields to borrow these tools.
 You'll want to use them in your practice talks so that you can get used to them.

 Get to know your presentation space before you present.
 It's best to do at least one practice talk in the space in which you will be presenting.
 Bruce Duffy is happy to demo the spaces to you.
 Contact him at least a few days before you plan to do your practice talk(s) to set up a time.

-The rooms are usually accessible during nighttime, but should be reserved.
+The rooms are usually accessible during nighttime and weekends, but should be reserved.
 Ask Bruce Duffy to reserve these rooms for your practice talk(s).